 Now it’s time to hook up the speakers.

-For this demo, I’m using the Andrew Jones Pioneers mentioned in Part III, which are some of the best entry level passive speakers you can buy for your home theater system.
+For this demo, I’m using the Andrew Jones Pioneers mentioned in Part III, which are some of the best entry-level passive speakers you can buy for your home theater system.

-These speakers (and all speakers really) utilize what are known as “binding posts” to connect the wire.
+These speakers (and all speakers really) utilize what is known as “binding posts” to connect the wire.
 All you have to do is unscrew each one, and then feed the corresponding wires (Red & White) into the small holes on each post.
 Now re-screw them (back down) until you’ve got a snug fit.
 With a few quick gentle tugs, ensure the wires do not move.

 Some old school speakers and gear use what are known as “spring clips”, which I personally prefer as it’s much easier.
 My old Panasonic CD player uses them and they’re a breeze.
 The classic Yamaha NS10’s also use spring clips!

 Just pull down the spring/tab, and insert the speaker wire.
 You don’t have to shove it all the way in the hole as you risk fraying the wire.
 Just be gentle, chill out, and insert about halfway.
 Now let go.
 It should be firmly in place.
 Do the same for the left side (negative)!
 This is much easier than the above binding posts, but there’s another way we can make our lives much simpler with said binding posts.